 Indian Gyps Vultures

 The vultures in India are still dying at a frighteningly fast rate and although study on the birds is continuing, there is as yet no one answer to the problem.
-The National Birds of Prey Centre, along with the RSBP, The Institute of Zoology at London Zoo and the Bombay Natural History Society are continuing to work with birds in India.
+The Glasgow Birds of Prey Centre, along with the RSBP, The Institute of Zoology at London Zoo and the Bombay Natural History Society are continuing to work with birds in India.
 There was a monitoring workshop held in Haryana in northern India in January.
 The aviaries have been built to house birds and work is going to start on sick vultures to see if they can be treated and recover.

 The famous American Bald Eagles continue to die on the Eastern side of the US.
 Birds that reside on man made reservoirs are dying of brain lesions which are picked up from the birds feeding on Coots and Geese, which are suffering from the same condition.
 Work is being carried out by DNR and other groups including the South Carolina Center for Birds of Prey who are helping with the dead and dying birds.